James Collins (footballer, born 1983): Wales

 Collins played for the Wales under-21 team on several occasions and captained them in a match against Germany U21.

-In 2004, Collins accomplishment what no other player did; his debut in the Wales team against Norway had him play at every level of football in Wales from youth to senior teams.
+In 2004, Collins accomplished what no other player did; his debut in the Wales team against Norway had him play at every level of football in Wales from youth to senior teams.
 He scored his debut goal for Wales in a 3–1 defeat to Cyprus on 13 October 2007.
 Ever present during 2010 World Cup qualifying, he captained Wales in the last qualifier against Liechtenstein and helped keep a clean sheet in a 2–0 win.

 Collins was given his debut captain's armband for a friendly against Sweden on 3 March 2010.
 On 7 September 2012, in a 2014 World Cup qualifying game against Belgium, he was given a straight red card for a two-footed lunge on Guillaume Gillet, Wales went on to lose the match 2–0.
 Collins was included in the Wales 23-man squad for Euro 2016.
 Having made 51 appearances for Wales, Collins announced his international retirement in November 2017.